microsoft/angle/README.md

 Requirements
 =====
 * Visual Studio Community 2013 (Update 4), or higher/later.
-* Python 2.7 installed and added to the system PATH
 * Windows 8.1 for local Windows development.

 Getting Started